quantsingularity/Nexora/web-frontend/README.md

 3. **State Management**: For simple state, use React's built-in useState and useContext hooks.
 For more complex state, consider using a state management library like Redux or MobX.

-4. **API Integration**: Use the API client in `src/services/api.js` for all backend communication, ensuring consistent error handling and request formatting.
+4. **API Integration**: Use the API client in `src/services/api.js` for all code communication, ensuring consistent error handling and request formatting.

 5. **Testing**: Write unit tests for components and end-to-end tests for critical user flows.
 Aim for high test coverage, especially for complex components and business logic.